 The St. Francis House Future In Projects and Development

-St. Francis House has long recognized a need to relocate to a larger facility in order to better serve our clients; however, at this point our efforts are focused on the renovation of our existing facilities in order to better serve the homeless and needy.
+St. Francis House has long recognized the need to increase our housing capacity in order to better serve our clients, recognizing that such development projects require signficant funding.
+Att this point in time, our efforts are focused on the renovation of our existing facilities in order to better serve the homeless and needy.

-- The two-story apartment building located at 64 Washington Street and owned by the St. Mary’s Church continues to house residents of Transitional Housing and Respite Housing.
+- The two-story building located at 64 Washington Street has been purchased and houses residents in Transitional Housing and Respite Housing.
 It accommodates 16 men and women in separate housing areas.
-This facility is used for those who are the most vulnerable on the streets and are typically the elderly and the sick.
+Respite Housing is used for those who are the most vulnerable in the streets, such as the elderly and sick, while Transitional Housing is for those residents who have made significant strides toward housing and self-sufficiency.

-- The small apartment building at 76 Washington Street has undergone renovations and serves as emergency shelter for families with children and additional transitional housing.
+- The small apartment building at 76 Washington Street has undergone renovations and serves as emergency shelter for four families with children.
+A new "comfort station" on the side of 76 Washington Street provides updated shower and toilet facilities for the public.

 The St. Francis House will continue to shelter, feed, and clothe the homeless who find their way to us and direct them to resources that help improve their lives and reconnect them to family whenever possible.